 She served as a board member of the East Lake Foundation, and Founding Chair of the Charles R. Drew Charter School.
-Shirley currently serves as the Chair of the Board of Directors and Chief Executive Officer of Purpose Built Communities, and President of Clarke-Franklin and Associates, Inc. In January 2013, she joined the faculty of the Lyndon Baines Johnson School of Public Affairs at the University of Texas-Austin as the Barbara Jordan Visiting Professor of Ethics and Political Values.
+Shirley currently serves as the Executive Board Chair of Purpose Built Communities, and President of Clarke-Franklin and Associates, Inc. In January 2013, she joined the faculty of the Lyndon Baines Johnson School of Public Affairs at the University of Texas-Austin as the Barbara Jordan Visiting Professor of Ethics and Political Values.

 Greg J. Giornelli

-From 2002-2010, Greg Giornelli worked for the City of Atlanta in various capacities, including Chief Operating Officer, President of the Atlanta Development Authority and Chief Policy Officer.
+Previously, Greg worked for the City of Atlanta in various capacities in the administrations of Mayor Shirley Franklin, including Chief Operating Officer, President of the Atlanta Development Authority and Chief Policy Officer.